Discover Pemba's pristine beaches and remote islets on expertly curated island hopping adventures, offering unparalleled tropical escapes.

 Pemba Island, often overshadowed by its more famous neighbor Zanzibar, offers a genuine slice of tropical paradise.
 Known as the 'Green Island' for its lush clove and spice plantations, Pemba’s coastline is a dream for beach lovers and island explorers.
 Here, turquoise waters lap against powdery white sands, fringed by ancient baobab trees and vibrant coral reefs.
 Unlike more developed tourist hubs, Pemba retains an untouched, serene beauty, making its beach and island hopping tours a truly immersive experience.
 These tours are designed to showcase the island's secluded shorelines and smaller, uninhabited islets.
 Imagine gliding across clear, shallow waters in a traditional dhow, heading towards a deserted sandbank for a private picnic, or snorkelling in some of the Indian Ocean's most vibrant underwater gardens.
 The emphasis is on tranquility and natural beauty, allowing visitors to disconnect and soak in the laid-back island rhythm.
 From exploring the legendary Manta Resort's underwater room (viewable from a boat tour, or accessible via resort package) to discovering the vibrant marine life around Misali Island, Pemba's coastal offerings are diverse and captivating.

-Discover our top picks for pemba island beach & island hopping in Pemba Island
+Looking to book?
+View all available pemba island beach & island hopping in Pemba Island with live pricing and instant confirmation.

 Experience pristine, less-crowded beaches and crystal-clear waters that remain largely untouched by mass tourism.